 R.I. chicks are readily available in almost all feed stores.
 They are excellent layers of sizable brown eggs.
 They do quite well in confinement but can be a bit bossy.
 These dual-purpose heavy birds are a dark mahogany color and have earned their reputation as a favorite among chicken keepers for years.
 No other heavy breed lays more or better eggs than the Rhode Island Red.

 The Dominique / Hen: 5 1/2 pounds

-You can also buy pullets (hens at their point of lay) if you want to skip raising chicks altogether.
-Check your local Craigslist under Farm & Garden, you may find just the breeds you’re looking for right in your own neighborhood.
-Expect to pay $15 to $20 each.
-Beware of buying chicks though… they’re usually not sexed and you might end up with rooster, finding yourself in violation of local city codes.
+This is one of my favorite breeds on the farm.
+They are hardy in extreme heat, confine well, are extremely docile, friendly, and brown egg layers.
+You can expect the Dominique to lay every other day, and here in Arizona mine lay most all winter.
+My Dominique hens are non-aggressive to other members of the flock, and I’ve introduced new birds with only minor confrontations.
+This particular hen is now three years old and still laying quality eggs every other day.
+More Options… You can also buy pullets (hens at their point of lay) if you want to skip raising chicks altogether.
+Check your local Craigslist under Farm & Garden, you may find just the breeds you’re looking for right in your neighborhood.
+Expect to pay $15 to $25 each.
+Beware of buying chicks though… they’re usually not sexed and you might end up with a rooster, finding yourself in violation of most local city codes.